 It is interesting to compare our estimates to measures of the parks' economic contribution published annually by the Park Service (e.g., Thomas et al., 2018).
-These official measures, which are based on regional economic multipliers derived from an input-output model, inform policy makers and have been used by analysts as a basis for evaluating proposed changes to the NPS (Headwaters Economics, 2018).
+These official measures inform policy makers and have been used by analysts as a basis for evaluating proposed changes to the NPS (Headwaters Economics, 2018).